6th Annual Mayo Clinic Enhanced Recovery After Surgery (ERAS) - LIVESTREAM

 ** Mayo Clinic is now an “ERAS® Society Center of Excellence”, completing an ERAS® implementation program and has qualified as a teaching center for the implementation program, and/or has made considerable contributions to the development of ERAS® for the ERAS® Society.

-Physicians (surgeons of all specialties, anesthesiologists) and residents, Nurses (pre-op, peri-op, PACU, post-op), Allied Health Professionals, Dieticians, NPs, PAs and hospital and surgical administrators.
+Physicians (surgeons of all specialties, anesthesiologists) and residents, Nurses (pre-op, peri-op, PACU, post-op), Allied Health Professionals, Dieticians, CRNA's, NPs, PAs and hospital and surgical administrators.
 Surgical specialties now include: Colorectal, Gynecology, HPB, Urology, ENT, Hernia, Thoracic and Surgical Oncology (Breast and HIPEC).

 Upon completion of this activity, participants should be able to: